COVID-19 (Coronavirus) – We are an essential business and we are open. In office and telehealth visits available now! Learn more here..

 Low back pain is a common cause of lost workdays and missed activities.
-If you're finding it hard to lead the life you want because of low back pain, Pacific Sports and Spine in Eugene, Oregon, offers effective treatment options that get you moving and enjoying life again.
-The interventional pain specialists use cutting-edge treatments such as steroid injections, radiofrequency neurotomy, spinal cord stimulation, and other advanced technologies to address the causes of low back pain.
-Call their office or schedule an appointment online today.
+If you’re finding it hard to lead the life you want because of low back pain, Pacific Sports and Spine in Eugene, Oregon, offers effective treatment options that get you moving and enjoying life again.
+The interventional pain specialists use cutting-edge treatments such as steroid injections, radiofrequency neurotomy, spinal cord stimulation, and other advanced technologies to address the causes of this pain.

 Your lower back is the lumbar region of your spine and the area most prone to injury and degenerative diseases.